 - 1. For the median run of each configuration, we copied the power draw, in watts, to an Excel worksheet. - 2.
-If a configuration used both the Dell PowerEdge R900 and the PowerVault, we summed the power for the two of them.
+Because all configurations used external storage arrays, we summed the power for the server and the array.
 As we explain above, we used separate Extech meters for the server and the drive array.